 - In "Mission to the Sun," when the alien microorganism drills a tiny hole through Muriel's backside in order to enter and take over her body, she only feels a tiny sensation, which happens just as Eustace is walking by so she thinks that he just grabbed her ass.

 - Everything about "Freaky Fred," as most of the episode consists of the titular character locking himself in the bathroom with Courage, then going off on a long internal monologue about how unforgivably "naaaauuuuuugghhtyyyyy" he's been.
-Granted, Fred's naughtiness refers to his tendency to shave the hair off of people and animals, but, this is Cartoon Network (home to a lot of original cartoon series that straddles the line between "What Do You Mean, It's for Kids?" and "What Do You Mean, It's Not for Kids?" and does a wide-legged split right on the line), so insert any pedophile, sexual predator, or serial killer subtext about Freaky Fred here.
+Granted, Fred's naughtiness refers to his tendency to shave the hair off of people and animals, but, this is Cartoon Network (home to a lot of original cartoon series that straddles the line between "What Do You Mean, It's for Kids?" and "What Do You Mean, It's Not for Kids?" and does a wide-legged split right on the line), and his fascination with shaving is heavily coded as a fetish, so insert any pedophile, sexual predator, or serial killer subtext about Freaky Fred here.

 - "Hard Drive Courage".
 Courage and Muriel are using the computer to find a cure for Eustace's sickness, when Muriel suddenly presses one of the keys.
 Something show up on the screen (We don't see what's on the screen) which causes Courage to panic and quickly cover it up while suggestive music plays.
 Muriel covers her eyes and says she could use a cup of tea, then leaves with a smile on her face.